 Refund and exchange

 Should you not have the possibility to redeem your card(s) within the given validity period, we offer a full refund within six months from the date of the purchase.

 If your Copenhagen Card is about to expire and you do not have the possibility to redeem the card, nor can you claim a full refund due to the six months having passed, you can get your card exchanged to a new one with a longer expiration date.
-It can be exchanged within two years from the date of the purchase.
-In this case, please contact Copenhagen Card on email@example.com.
+It can be exchanged within one year from the date of the purchase.
+In this case, please contact Copenhagen Card on firstname.lastname@example.org.

 Wonderful Copenhagen does not offer refunds or compensation in the following cases:

 - On digital cards if your smartphone runs out of battery or somehow stops working.